- Information on Thyroid Disease

 Signs and symptoms of hypothyroid and hyperthyroid conditions include:

-Each person’s experience of thyroid illness differs depending on a number of factors; a patient will not necessarily have all the above symptoms and some patients have the symptoms in the absence of thyroid disease.
+Each person’s experience of thyroid illness differs depending on a number of factors; a patient will not necessarily have all (or even any) of the above symptoms and some patients have the symptoms in the absence of thyroid disease, perhaps due to other causes.
 A physician should be consulted if thyroid illness is suspected.

 The emotional aspects of thyroid illness

 There may be emotional reactions to thyroid illness.
 Hyperthyroid patients often feel unusually nervous or irritable.
 Hypothyroid patients can feel unusual fatigue or depression.
-It is important for thyroid patients and their families to understand that these reactions are common and likely to resolve with treatment.
+It is important for thyroid patients and their families to understand that these reactions are common and if thyroid disease is the cause, then likely to resolve with treatment.
 It is also important to realize that some thyroid disorders develop very gradually and it can take a while before they disappear after treatment has been initiated.
 Since symptoms may not be easily recognized at first, subtle reactions in emotions or behaviour may be the only visible signs of thyroid disorder.

 The purpose of newborn screening

 Canada is a world leader in developing screening methods for the detection of the serious disorder of congenital hypothyroidism.
 As a result, most North American hospitals now screen for this disease.
 One baby in 4000-5000 is being identified in Canada by screening tests.
-Thus the serious mental retardation and growth defects that can result from congenital hypothyroidism are being prevented.
-However, early identification and treatment are absolutely essential.
+Thus the serious mental retardation and growth defects that can result from congenital hypothyroidism are being prevented by providing early identification and treatment of this disorder.

 The need for further research